FedeIII/bayaz/README.md

 ## TO DOs

+- Keep names of monsters for nicks as default
 - Remove magic-items and deps
 - Bug: right click on spells during character creation advances to next step
 - Extract textarea component